vladimirs-git/netports/README.rst

 =============== =========================== ============================================================================
-items           *str, List[int], List[str]* Range of IP protocol numbers, can be unsorted and with duplicates, "ip" - Return all IP protocol numbers: [0, 1, ..., 255] verbose         *bool*                      True - all protocols in verbose mode: [0, 1, ..., 255], False - all protocols in brief mode: [-1], to save RAM (default) strict          *bool*                      True - Raises ValueError, if the protocol is unknown (default), False - Skips unknown protocols all             *bool*                      True - Return all IP protocol numbers: [0, 1, ..., 255]
+items           *str, List[int], List[str]* Range of IP protocol numbers, can be unsorted and with duplicates, "ip" - Return all IP protocol numbers: [0, 1, ..., 255] verbose         *bool*                      True - all protocols in verbose mode: [0, 1, ..., 255], False - all protocols in brief mode: [-1], to save RAM (default) strict          *bool*                      True - Raises NetportsValueError, if the protocol is unknown (default), False - Skips unknown protocols all             *bool*                      True - Return all IP protocol numbers: [0, 1, ..., 255]
 =============== =========================== ============================================================================

 Return
     *List[int]* of unique sorted IP protocol numbers Raises
-    *ValueError* if IP protocol numbers are outside valid range 0...255
+    *NetportsValueError* if IP protocol numbers are outside valid range 0...255

 sip()
 .....